-The well(s) shall be cased and cemented to prevent the movement of fluids into or between USDWs, and in accordance with 40 CFR § 146.12 and other applicable federal, state or local laws and regulations.
+The well shall be cased and cemented to prevent the movement of fluids into or between USDWs, and in accordance with 40 CFR § 146.22 and other applicable federal, state or local laws and regulations.
 General requirements include:

-- The well shall be completed with injection tubing set on at least one packer. - The uppermost packer must be set within 130 feet of the top of the injection zone at 8220 feet.
+Packer must be set within 130 feet of the top of the injection zone at 4,023 feet.